vaultgroup-sa/cv-cvdocs-public/unit/README.md

 ## Validity

 This document is valid as of:
-- cvmain version 2.1.0
+- cvmain version 3.0.4
-- 12 December 2024
+- 18 April 2025

 ## Overview
-The vaultgroup locker system comprises a mix of various hardware boards and the software required to control that hardware.
+The VaultGroup locker system comprises a mix of various hardware boards and the software required to control that hardware.
 All hardware access has been abstracted away into an application called "cvmain". "cvmain" includes a built-in gRPC server that exposes various endpoints that may be used to control the underlying hardware.

+For more information on gRPC, please visit [grpc.io](https://grpc.io)

 Application developers only need to integrate with "cvmain".
 There is no mandated programming language. "cvmain" has been written on, and tested with